Inklingo

 AdjectiveA1General

-Use 'completo' to describe something that is whole, undivided, or at maximum capacity, such as a set, a service, or a venue.
+Use 'completo' to describe something that is whole, undivided, or includes all its parts, like a set or a meal.

 A brightly colored toy train set, consisting of an engine and three cars, all connected perfectly on a wooden track.